 Teaching your child proper oral care is an investment in overall health that will pay lifelong dividends – so start early!
-Make sure you are taking good care of your own teeth to set an example.
-Add things that make taking care of teeth fun – like fun toothbrushes, music, or choosing their own flavor of toothpaste – and you’ve got the start of oral hygiene success.
+First, set an example by making sure you are taking good care of your own teeth!
+Make it a family affair.
+Next, add things that make taking care of teeth fun – like fun toothbrushes, music, or fun flavors of toothpaste – and you’ve got the start of oral hygiene success.

 Good Brushing Habits